Loganator17/InSAR_2D_decomposition_calculator/README.md

 # InSAR_2D_decomposition_calculator
-#psuedo 3-dimensional surface motion will be calculated from several InSAR velocity fields with one dimensional line of sight (LOS)
-#view angles.
-We use psuedo 3-D motion because there are only two LOS directions with Sentinel-1; following multi-geometry data compilation (Fuhrmann and Garthwaite, 2019).
-By taking two Interferometric Synthetic
-#Aperature Radar Images (InSAR) from different satellite look directions (Ascending and Descending) decompose the LOS
-#value from both angles to create a vertical and east-west motion map with the N/S motions mapped into vertical and EW- we call this psuedo-Vertical and Psuedo-EW.
+#psuedo 2-dimensional surface motion will be calculated from one ascending and one descending InSAR velocity fields with opposing one-dimensional line of sight (LOS) view angles (Fuhrmann and Garthwaite, 2019).
+By taking two Interferometric Synthetic Aperature Radar Images (InSAR) from different satellite look directions (Ascending and Descending) decompose the LOS value from both velocity fields to create a vertical and east-west motion map with the N/S motions mapped into vertical and EW- we call this psuedo-Vertical and Psuedo-EW.

 #All of these calculations depend on .grd files of a similar size and resolution of an AOI (area of intrest)

-#Step 1: grdcut you AOI from your dem.grd used to create the InSAR images:
+#Step 1: grdcut an AOI from the dem.grd used to create the InSAR images:
 grdcut topo/dem.grd -RW/E/S/N -Gdem_AOI.grd

 #step 2: grdcut the same AOI from your los_ll.grd image.
 Do this for both asc and desc
 grdcut los_ll.grd -Rdem_AOI.grd -GAscend_or_Descend_los_ll.grd

-#step3:both LOS images need the same pixel size for this calculation to work, and they
-#need to be reformatted. the grd increment needs to be changed so they are the same
-#use grdinfo on both ascend and descend los_ll.grd files to find which has the largest
+#step3: Using grdinfo on both ascend and descend los_ll.grd files to find which has the largest
 #x & y increments, and set the smaller increment file to the larger ones with grdsample:
 grdsample Ascend_los_ll.grd -INEW_X/NEW_Y -Gnew_name.grd